thetaofather/mobnet/README.md

   They’re scored and paid by Consiglieres (validators) based on participation and MOB-α loyalty (staked MOB-α).
   ANYONE can be a miner!

   “Mobsters (miners)” means hit participants (not necessarily registered Bittensor miner UIDs).
-Payouts come from the MobNet payout desk (distributor/treasury), based on validator scoring.
+Payouts come from the MOBnet payout desk (distributor/treasury), based on validator scoring.

 - Consiglieres (Validators)
   The accountants with the books.
 They: